SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 The instances can then refer to each other without creating a strong reference cycle.

-Use a weak reference when the other instance has a different lifetime --- that is, both instances are deallocated at different times.
+Use a weak reference when the other instance has a different lifetime --- that is, when both instances are deallocated at different times.
-When that other instance is deallocated, the weak reference is set to ``nil``.
+In the ``Apartment`` example above, it is appropriate for an apartment to be able to have no tenant at some point in its lifetime, and so a weak reference is an appropriate way to break the reference cycle in this case.

 In contrast, use an unowned reference when both instances have the same lifetime.
-Unowned references are never ``nil`` because they should never refer to an instance after it has been deallocated.

 ..
 QUESTION: how do I answer the question
    "which of the two properties in the reference cycle